jProgr/jprogr.github.io/_posts/2024-03-12-tono-language.md

 Every word works as any type, the type is determined by the position in the sentence and a suffix.
 Verbs are marked by the suffix "n"; "kuhan" means to eat.
 Before the verb we have a subject which is a noun or something that works like one; in this case the name Leno. "kuha" after the verb is the object, which is a noun or something that works like a noun: "kuha" means food.

-## Context and mood
+## Context and modifiers

-The word "leka" introduces context and mood.
-This is the Tono way to add more info to a sentence:

-- leka nuyu, Tom kuha - Tom eats quickly.
+In Tono, the verb and noun are central.
+Everything else is treated as a modifier.
+Depending on what is being modified—a whole sentence, a noun, a verb, another modifier—they are marked differently.

+### Modifying nouns

+To describe nouns, use any word before a noun or something that works like one:

+- giyi leno - Big Leno - Leno is big.
+- giyi kiku - This is big.

+You can also use more than one modifier by just chaining them:

+- fame giyi kiku - This is big and blue.

+### Modifiers as adverbs of verbs and sentences

-The word leka followed by another word sets the mood of the following sentences.
-This can be at the start or end of the sentence, but it should always be split from the main sentence with a comma (,).
+The word "wa" followed by another word sets the mood of the following sentences.
+This can be at the start or end of the sentence, but it should always be split from the main sentence with a comma (,):

+- wa nuyu, Tom kuha - Tom eats quickly.

 In the specific case of adverbs that modify the verb, they can be before the verb:

-- Tom, leka nuyu, kuha - Tom eats quickly.
+- Tom, wa nuyu, kuha - Tom eats quickly.

-Do prefer using leka at the start of the sentence.
+Do prefer using "wa" at the start of the sentence.

-### Verbs
+### Modifiers as tense, aspect, mood of verbs

 Verbs are denoted by the "n" suffix.
-Tense and aspect is set by using "leka" and one or more words.
+Tense and aspect is set by using "wa" and one or more words.
 If the tense has been set in a previous sentence, it does not need to be set in a future sentence if it matches.
 For example:

-- leka devo, leno kuha. leno kuha talu - Leno ate.
+- wa devo, leno kuha. leno kuha talu - Leno ate.
 Leno ate fruit.

-The second sentence is also in the past with just one usage of "leka" in the first sentence.
+The second sentence is also in the past with just one usage of "wa" in the first sentence.
 Optionally, for emphasis you may set the tense in every sentence.

 #### Simple tenses

 Do feel free to simplify tenses if coming from another language.

 Simple present:
-- leka yole, leno kuhan talu - Leno eats fruit.
+- wa yole, leno kuhan talu - Leno eats fruit.

 Present progressive:
-- leka duyo, leno kuhan talu - Leno is eating fruit.
+- wa duyo, leno kuhan talu - Leno is eating fruit.

 Simple past:
-- leka devo, leno kuhan talu - Leno ate fruit.
+- wa devo, leno kuhan talu - Leno ate fruit.

 Future:
-- leka vano, leno kuhan talu - Leno will eat fruit.
+- wa vano, leno kuhan talu - Leno will eat fruit.

 Imperative:
-- leka pufe, leno kuhan talu - Leno, eat fruit.
+- wa pufe, leno kuhan talu - Leno, eat fruit.

 #### More complex tenses

 In general, prefer using simple tenses.
 But if needed, you may use the more complex versions.

 Past progressive:
-- leka devo duyo, leno kuhan talu - Leno was eating fruit.
+- wa devo duyo, leno kuhan talu - Leno was eating fruit.

 Present perfect simple:
-- leka yole dopo, leno kuhan talu - Leno has eaten fruit.
+- wa yole dopo, leno kuhan talu - Leno has eaten fruit.

 Present perfect progressive:
-- leka yole duyo, leno kuhan talu - Leno has been eating fruit.
+- wa yole duyo, leno kuhan talu - Leno has been eating fruit.

 Past perfect simple:
-- leka devo dopo, leno kuhan talu - Leno had eaten fruit.
+- wa devo dopo, leno kuhan talu - Leno had eaten fruit.

 Past perfect progressive:
-- leka devo dopo duyo, leno kuhan talu - Leno had been eating fruit.
+- wa devo dopo duyo, leno kuhan talu - Leno had been eating fruit.

 Future progressive:
-- leka vano duyo, leno kuhan talu - Leno will be eating fruit.
+- wa vano duyo, leno kuhan talu - Leno will be eating fruit.

 Future perfect simple:
-- leka vano dopo, leno kuhan talu - Leno will have eaten fruit.
+- wa vano dopo, leno kuhan talu - Leno will have eaten fruit.

 Future perfect progressive:
-- leka vano dopo duyo, leno kuhan talu - Leno will have been eating fruit.
+- wa vano dopo duyo, leno kuhan talu - Leno will have been eating fruit.

 Others:
-- leka wuko, leno kuhan talu - If Leno eats fruit, then Leno is happy.
+- wa wuko, leno kuhan talu, wa hake, leno nokin dasi - If Leno eats fruit, then Leno is happy.

+### Modifiers as prepositions

+As usual, "wa" marks a modifier as a preposition.
+In this case, it can be used before or after the sentence, or even before or after the word being modified.

+- wa nisi, leno nokin - leno, wa nisi, nokin - leno nokin, wa nisi - Leno is inside.

 ### Context

-The word leka can be used to establish any type of context for the sentences that follow:
+The word "wa" can be used to establish any type of context for the sentences that follow:

-- leka sete.nowa, Tom kuha talu - In the morning Tom ate fruit - Tom ate fruit this morning.
+- wa sete.nowa, Tom kuha talu - In the morning Tom ate fruit - Tom ate fruit this morning.

 You may establish long and complex contexts with full sentences.
 You may also establish multiple contexts for one sentence.

 ### Mood

-When using words that denote a sentiment, leka sets the mood for the following sentences.
-One can see them as emoji
+When using words that denote a sentiment, "wa" sets the mood for the following sentences.
+One can see them as emoji:

-- leka dasi, Tom kuha - Tom eats happily - Tom eats and is happy about it.
+- wa dasi, Tom kuha - Tom eats happily - Tom eats and is happy about it.
-- leka nuso.dasi - I am sad - Something is sad - This has caused me sadness - Sad.
+- wa nuso.dasi - I am sad - Something is sad - This has caused me sadness - Sad.

 You can mix and match for more complex emotions:

-- leka giyi.wawe dasi - Very sad - Sad!
+- wa giyi.wawe dasi - Very sad - Sad!

+## Set words

+Tono allows to set words and meanings in the middle of speech.
+This is useful when working with uncommon, foreign, technical words.
+Any pronunciable (and writable) word (or more than one) may be set.
+Let's see an example:

+- wa toti, yutu: YouTube. leno famin yutu - Leno watches YouTube.

+In a sentence like this, you are saying that "yutu" means wathever is after the colon (:).
+You can use any word in any language after the colon (:).
+You may also use full and complex descriptions in Tono.
+You may see it as a mini dictionary that is valid during the duration of that conversation (or text).
+You may set as many words you like and you may even redefine Tono words.
+You may also use words in any language before the colon.
+Useful for foreign names that use letters that are not in Tono.

 ## Punctuation

 Tono uses a few symbols for punctuation:

 - . (dot): Composes new words.
 Separates sentences.
+Pronounced as a pause in speech.
+Silent on compounds.
 - , (comma): Separates context and mood from the main sentence.
 Separates elements in a list.
+Pronounced as a short pause in speech.
+- : (colon): Denotes the start of the meaning of set words.
+Pronounced as a short pause in speech.

 ## Elision

 ### Recommended

-Tono may have parts of sentences elided if it is clear from context.
+Tono may have parts of sentences elided if it is clear from context, a shorter version is required, the author or speaker may want to be ambiguous or any other reason.

-- leka duyo, leno kuhan - duyo, leno kuhan - Leno ate.
+- wa duyo, leno kuhan - duyo, leno kuhan - Leno ate.
-- leno, leka nuyu, kuhan - leno, nuyu, kuhan - Tom eats quickly.
+- leno, wa nuyu, kuhan - leno, nuyu, kuhan - Tom eats quickly.

-You may remove the word "leka".
-This includes any usage of leka.
+You may remove the marker "wa".
+This includes any usage of "wa".

-- leka duyo, leno kuhan - leno kuhan - Leno ate.
+- wa duyo, leno kuhan - leno kuhan - Leno ate.

 You may not need to specify the tense if it has been set before or it is clear in which tense you are talking about.